Our culture of care in the Covid era

 At City Lights, our culture of care is at the heart of our mission.
 As we create provocative live productions that engage, inspire and challenge, we also work to create a welcoming and safe space for everyone who walks through our doors.

 That work includes doing everything we can to protect the health and safety of our patrons, artists, staff and volunteers.
-City Lights is a fully vaccinated company; everyone who works here has regular Covid-19 tests; and we have a trained Covid Compliance Officer on staff.
+City Lights is a fully vaccinated company, and everyone who works here has regular Covid-19 tests.
 Below are the main points of our latest protocols.
 You can also read the full Covid-19 safety plan for City Lights.

 Note: These practices may change as government guidelines evolve.
 In addition, we may have to cancel a performance if a team member becomes ill or the pandemic worsens in our area.
 We’ll keep you informed.
 Please make sure you’re receiving City Lights emails so you won’t miss important updates.

 If you’re not ready to return to live theater in a group setting, we understand.
 When you’re ready to come back, we’ll be here.

 - Be ready to show proof of Covid-19 vaccination, with a matching ID.
 All doses of the vaccine must have been administered at least two weeks before the performance.
 We will also accept proof of a recent negative Covid test.
 That means a PCR test within 72 hours, or a rapid antigen test within 24 hours (please write the date on the test indicator and take a photo of it).
 Just email us if you have questions.
 City Lights recommends but does not require a Covid booster.

 - Be prepared to wear a mask inside at all times.
 We are still requiring everyone in the building to be masked (with the exception of actors performing on stage).
 This is a request made by many of our audience members, and we want everyone to feel comfortable and safe in our theater.